 the Operator must submit a draft cure plan to the Commonwealth within 20 Business Days after receipt of a written request to do so from the Commonwealth (Draft CP Cure Plan).

-A Draft CP Cure Plan must identify the proposed revised date by which the Operator will satisfy the relevant Condition Precedent or all of the Conditions Precedent (as applicable) and demonstrate, to the Commonwealth’s reasonable satisfaction, that the Operator will be able to satisfy:
+A Draft CP Cure Plan must identify the proposed revised dates (such date to be as soon as reasonably practicable after the Draft CP Cure Plan is submitted to the Commonwealth and which includes reasonable period for contingency) by which the Operator will satisfy the relevant Condition Precedent or all of the Conditions Precedent (as applicable) and demonstrate, to the Commonwealth’s reasonable satisfaction, that the Operator will be able to satisfy:

-the relevant Condition Precedent or Conditions Precedent on or before the proposed revised date; and
+the relevant Condition Precedent or Conditions Precedent on or before the proposed revised dates; and

-all of the remaining Conditions Precedent which have not been satisfied by no later than the CP Sunset Date.
+each of the remaining Conditions Precedent which have not been satisfied by no later than the CP Sunset Date.

 The Commonwealth must act reasonably in determining whether to approve or reject a Draft CP Cure Plan submitted under clause 3.3(a) and must use reasonable endeavours to either approve or reject the Draft CP Cure Plan within 30 Business Days (or such other period agreed by the parties) after that Draft CP Cure Plan (which complies with this Agreement) is submitted to the Commonwealth.
+Without limitation, it will be unreasonable for the Commonwealth to reject the Draft CP Cure Plan where it:

+is prepared in accordance with the requirements of this Agreement;

+identifies a date for the satisfaction of the relevant Condition Precedent which is as soon as reasonably practicable (including a reasonable period for contingency) after the Operator submits the Draft CP Cure Plan to the Commonwealth; and

+demonstrates that the Operator will be able to satisfy the relevant Condition Precedent or Conditions Precedent on or before the proposed revised dates and each of the remaining Conditions Precedent which have not been satisfied by no later than the CP Sunset Date.

 If the Commonwealth rejects a Draft CP Cure Plan pursuant to clause 3.3(c):